cjungmann/pwb/README.md

 - **Library**
   I'm experimenting with an interface for including Bash script fragments of `pwb` solutions and utilities into new Bash scripts.
-  The library interface provides a list of available scriptlets, basic usage info about each scriptlet, and a system for managing includes without duplicates.
+  The library interface provides a list of available source functions, basic usage info about each source function, and a system for managing includes without duplicates.

 - **Tutorial**
   A companion repository, [pwb_samples][pwb_samples], contains